zorrocrisis/ShaderProject/README.md

 ## **Shader Project**

+The goal of this shader project was to implement a program capable of showcasing stylised materials and lighting models, similarly to a game engine.
+IMAGE

-This document aims to detail the proposed goals, technical challenges, development plan and execution of the a shader project of the Computer Graphics in Games course, which took place in Instituto Superior Técnico, University of Lisbon.
+Developed under two weeks, from January 1st to January 15th 2023, this project constituted the final evaluation component of the 2023 edition of the Computer Graphics in Games course, talking place in Instituto Superior Técnico, University of Lisbon.

+The following document indicates how to execute and control the program, also describing in further detail its development: from the initial references to the encountered technical challenges.

-## **Installation**
+## **Build and Execution**

 To install this project, follow these steps: